zigcBenx/githappens/README.md

 ### Recieving 401 Unauthorized error

-If you get `glab: 401 Unauthorized (HTTP 401)` when using gitHappens, you must repeat `glab auth login` and then reopen your terminal.
+If you get `glab: 401 Unauthorized (HTTP 401)` when using GitHappens, you must repeat `glab auth login` and then reopen your terminal.

 ## Contributing 🫂🫶